Skip to Main Content

 If you're stuck choosing a topic, maybe you need a little inspiration.
 Browsing through lists of topics and databases of topics that other people have written about can help you get unstuck.

-• Gale Virtual Reference Library Browse this database of encyclopedias and other reference sources for topic inspiration and background information.
+• Gale E-books Browse this database of encyclopedias and other reference sources for topic inspiration and background information.

 • Opposing Viewpoints Use this database to browse for topics with multiple perspectives..
 Each entry includes an overview of the issues, and links to resources that represent different points of view.